RAG Is Dead. The Engineering Isn't.

 })

-print("💬 Strands SDK RAG Chatbot")
+print("💬 Strands SDK RAG Chatbot is online.")

 while True: